Do We Have Any Evidence of the Resurrection? A Critique of Skepticism and Proof

 Following the announcement of Joshua Harris that he no longer considers himself a Christian, and Marty Sampson, who says he is loosing his faith, the Christian world has exploded with conversation about doubt and doubters.
 So much angst.
 Some of the comments have been harsh with criticism.

 The reactions have predictably poured in.
-When high profile Christians struggle with their faith, it’s the equivalent of an earthquake in a third world country.
-You just know there will be casualties.
+High profile Christians struggling with their faith is like an earthquake that hits close to home (for Christians) or in a third world country (for people who are not).
+You know there will be casualties.
 (The fact that we put so much faith in our leaders is another topic in itself!)
-Many of those reactions have been negative, even harsh.

-That’s why I write.
-That’s why Mike and Debbie Licona have taken to the Internet in a video to discuss the issue.
 Mike has written, perhaps, the most significant work on the evidence of the resurrection – The Resurrection: A New Historiographical Approach.
-His mentor, Gary Habermas, revolutionized the way people think about the resurrection, even skeptics, by using the “minimal facts” that even skeptics will accept to make a compelling case for the resurrection.
+His mentor, Gary Habermas, revolutionized the way people think about the resurrection by using the “minimal facts” that even skeptics will accept to make a compelling case for the resurrection.

-Doubts are not necessarily a bad thing.
-Fear, I believe, is worse than doubt, and fear often exasperates the doubt and prevents the doubts from being resolved.
-When I survey the Scripture, I see admonitions against fear that suggest that fear, not doubt, is the antithesis to faith.
+When I survey the Bible, I see admonitions against fear that suggest that fear, not doubt, is the antithesis to faith.

-Further, I think it’s important to consider that what Jesus thought about doubters.
-Jesus didn’t condemn doubters, He was patient with them.
-We don’t find him railing against doubters, we find him embracing them.
-Consider the observations along these lines by Mike Licona in the video below:
+Further, I think it’s important to consider what Jesus thought about doubters.
+Jesus didn’t condemn them.
+He was patient with them.
+We don’t find him railing against doubters, though he did find fault with people who were more confident in themselves than they had a right to be!

 So the message is this: if you are doubting, be honest about it and seek answers.
 Jesus invites us to knock, and keep on knocking, to seek and keep on seeking, to ask and keep on asking.
 You might even read the book by Gary Habermas, The Thomas Factor: Using Your Doubts to Draw Closer to God.